psk264/rock-paper-scissors/README.md

 ## Instructions
 1. Use git client to clone or download this remote repository, [rock-paper-scissors-exercise](https://github.com/psk264/rock-paper-scissors-exercise), on your local machine.
 Note the location where it is cloned or downloaded
 2. Use command line application to navigate to the location where this repository was cloned or downloaded.
 Ensure that ``<base>`` from conda initialization is shown on cmd line.
-If "<\base>" is not shown then, before proceeding, run command:<br/>
+If ``<base>`` is not shown then, before proceeding, run command:<br/>
 ```conda init bash```
 3. Since this code uses specific packages like python-dotenv, it is recommended to create a new project specific anaconda virtual environment using following command:<br/>
 ``` conda create -n rpc-game-env python=3.8```